mikebronner/laravel-caffeine/README.md

   ```

 ## Configuration
-To change the default drip interval of 5 minutes, simply publish the configuration file:
+To change the default drip interval of 5 minutes, the drip url, or whether the drip should occur on every page, simply
+publish the configuration file:
 ```sh
 php artisan vendor:publish --tag=genealabs-laravel-caffeine
 ```

-You can now change the default value in `/app/config/genealabs-laravel-caffeine.php` as desired.
+You can now change the default values in `/app/config/genealabs-laravel-caffeine.php` as desired.
 Deleting the
 `/app/config/genealabs-laravel-caffeine.php` file will revert back to the default 5-minute interval.

 ## Usage